joshGilstrap/A3C-Reinforcement-Learning/README.md

 # Asynchronous Advanced Actor Critic Reinforcement Learning - Super Mario Bros

-An implementation of the A3C reinforcement leanring algorithm trained to play Super Mario Bros 3.
+A custom implementation of the A3C reinforcement leanring algorithm trained to play Super Mario Bros.
+It features auto-tuned hyperparameters and custom reward logic to facilitate learning.
+It is trained in an asynchronous environment of 16 games and has been (as of this writing) trained at 30,000,000 timesteps and consistently completes ~28% of World 1-1 with minimal trouble.

 Technologies used:
-  - PyTorch
+  - PyTorch - tensors, neural networks, optimizers
-  - stable-retro
+  - stable-retro - environent creation and maintanence
-  - Gymnasium
+  - Gymnasium - environment wrappers
-  - Stable Baselines3
+  - Stable Baselines3 - vectorization wrappers
-  - Optuna
+  - Optuna - auto-tuning hyperparameters

 ## Table of Contents